bGuru Cookie & Ad-Tech Policy

 United States — CCPA/CPRA + state-by-state.

-• California: CCPA/CPRA Sale/Share opt-out — NOT currently triggered (bGuru does not sell or share at MVP); pre-activation commitment to add the link + GPC honouring before any ad SDK ships.
-GPC signal honoured via CMP.
+- California: CCPA/CPRA Sale/Share opt-out — NOT currently triggered (bGuru does not sell or share at MVP); pre-activation commitment to add the "Do Not Sell or Share" link and to honour the GPC signal before any ad SDK ships.
 Complaints to the California Privacy Protection Agency (CPPA) at cppa.ca.gov/complaints.

-• Colorado: CPA Universal Opt-Out Mechanism (UOM) honoured via CMP; same pre-activation commitment.
+- Colorado: CPA Universal Opt-Out Mechanism (UOM) — same pre-activation commitment to honour UOM before any targeted-advertising capability ships.
 Colorado AG enforces.

 US response time: 45 days from verified receipt, with one 45-day extension for complex requests.